-No matter how high our income is, we’re all faced with the same four choices of what to do with our hard-earned cash.
-We can all either save, spend, invest, or donate.
-Saving in a bank account is a relatively straightforward process, spending is covered in a later post, and I’m not going to presume to give advice on how best for you to donate.
+No matter how high your income is, we’re all faced with the same four choices of what to do with our hard-earned cash.
+We can all either save it, spend it, invest it, or donate it.
+Saving in a bank account is relatively easy, spending is covered in a later post, and I’m not going to presume to give advice on how best for you to donate.
 The purpose of this post is to focus on the third option – why should we choose to invest our cash?

 If you’d lived in Germany in 1920, 1 loaf of bread would have cost you 28 German marks.
 But if you’d decided not to buy that loaf of bread, and instead held those 28 marks from 1920 until 1923 (3 years) they would have bought you 0.000000001 loaves of bread – 1 billionth of one loaf.
 In fact, the mark was so worthless in the early 1920s that Germans began using the currency as a substitute for firewood and coal, since the currency was cheaper to burn.

 This is an extreme example, but highlights the devastating power that inflation can have on the value of money.
 At the height of the inflation in Germany, the monthly inflation rate reached 29,500% (October 1923).
-Now, inflation today is nowhere near that level, but even low rates of inflation can eat away at the cash held in a bank account over time, and so beating inflation is the first reason that people choose to invest.
+Inflation today is nowhere near that level, but even low rates of inflation can eat away at the cash held in a bank account over time.
+So beating inflation is the first reason that people choose to invest.

 After 40 years, the initial £100 can only buy goods that would be worth just under £45 at today’s prices.
-We’ve effectively lost over 50% of our wealth by just leaving the cash in the bank, and watching as prices of goods and services rise.
+You’ve effectively lost over 50% of your wealth by just leaving the cash in the bank, and watching as prices of goods and services rise.

 How can we beat inflation?

-The cash, again, ends up being worth £45 after 40 years, but thanks to the returns from equities, the initial £100 is now worth over £700 in today’s terms.
+The cash ends up being worth £45 after 40 years, as we’ve seen, but thanks to the returns from equities, the initial £100 is now worth over £700 in today’s terms for the stock market investor.
 That equates to a 55% loss from cash versus a 600% gain from investing in equities.
 It’s clear that investing in something other than cash is important if we want to have a chance at beating inflation.

 Why do we care about beating inflation?